 Melania has an earthy attitude about her husband.
 A contestant on "The Apprentice" once said to Melania: "You're very, very lucky."

 "Thank you," Melania, holding a glass of champagne, replied, smiling.
 "And he's not lucky?"

-Most would agree that he is.
+Most would agree that he is, in fact, quite lucky.
+They both are.
 Would you rather be lucky or President?
 Donald Trump would rather be both.
 And he is.